Tailor-made adventures.

 Set out through the Quilotoa area, passing through rolling Andean countryside.
 En route you will stop in the Tigua community, whose artists are known for their colorful paintings on sheepskin canvases, representing Andean landscapes, people, and daily life.

 Explore the Quilotoa Volcano Crater, over 2 miles wide and 800 feet deep, which now holds a vivid green lake.
 The crater is the result of an eruption hundreds of years ago, and your guide will teach you about the interesting geological history of the area.
-Enjoy a scenic lunch before heading back to your hacienda, where you’ll have the balance of the day free to relax, explore more of the hacienda, or visit local markets.
+Enjoy a scenic lunch before heading back to your hacienda, where you’ll have the balance of the day free to relax.

 Enjoy a private scenic transfer south along the scenic Avenue of the Volcanoes to Riobamba, the provincial capital.
 Stop for lunch at a mountain lodge nestled at the foot of Ecuador’s highest mountain, Chimborazo (20,500 feet), a massive extinct volcano.
 In the afternoon you arrive to Hosteria La Andaluza, a beautiful Andean hacienda where you will spend the night.

 Located outside of the town of Riobamba, the historic Hosteria La Andaluza features beautiful views of the Chimborazo Volcano.
-The site has been declared part of the Cultural Heritage of Ecuador, and the hacienda has been carefully restored to provide maximum comfort while protecting its historic charm.
-The hotel has 55 rooms and features beautiful gardens, a restaurant, games room, and a common area with bar, fireplace, and living room.
+The site has been declared part of the Cultural Heritage of Ecuador, and the hacienda has been carefully restored to be a comfortable, well-appointed accommodation while protecting its historic charm.
+The hotel has 55 rooms and features beautiful gardens, a restaurant, games room, and a common area with a bar, fireplace, and living room.

 Head south to the Ingapirca Ruins, the largest Incan ruins in Ecuador, which date back to the Inca Huayna Capac.
 Explore the area with your private guide, then continue by car along scenic roads to the city of Cuenca.
 Cuenca is named for one of its striking geographical features: the city was built in a cuenca, a land basin formed by the confluence of several rivers.